sanzor/Ctesiphon/Server.md

 We will be starting our project from a template of type `ASP NET Core Web Application`.

+### Entrypoint

 ```

+ /// The entrypoint in our application
+ /// Constants.SERVER_URL is a default url string eg : localhost:8300

  public class Program {
         public static void Main(string[] args) {
             CreateWebHostBuilder(args).Build().Run();